Skip to main content

 # Rules

-- You MUST use `print()` to print the content of each search result by accessing the SearchResult.content attribute.
+- You MUST use `print()` to print the content of each search result by via SearchResult.content_with_line_numbers().

 - You MUST use the web_search function if instructed to do so OR if the task requires finding information.

-- Do NOT assume that the web_search function will return the information you need, you must go through the content of each search result line by line by accessing the SearchResult.content attribute
+- Do NOT assume that the web_search function will return the information you need, you must go through the content of each search result line by line by combing through the content with SearchResult.content_with_line_numbers(start=, end=).

-- Do NOT assume which lines of content you are going to use in your report, you must go through the content of each search result line by line by accessing the SearchResult.content attribute
+- Do NOT assume which lines of content you are going to use in your report, you must go through the content of each search result line by line via SearchResult.content_with_line_numbers(start=, end=).

 - If you cannot find any information, do NOT provide information yourself, instead raise an error for the lead researcher in the REPL.

-- You MUST save the SearchResult of any research that you have used to memory and include the lines of the content that you have used.
+- You MUST save the SearchResult of any research that you have used to memory and include the lines of the content that you have used (are relevant).

 - Return the report using `return` at the very end in a separate REPL session.